• ERA

 The Ibero-American Network of International Legal Cooperation (IberRed, created in 2004) is a cooperation tool in civil and criminal matters, made available for all legal agents from the 22 Ibero-American countries and the Supreme Court of Puerto Rico¹.

-The European Network of Contact Points in respect of responsible for the crime of genocide, crimes against humanity and war crimes (‘the Genocide Network’) is a body established by the Council of the EU (Council Decisions 2002/494/JHA and 2003/335/JHA).
+The Genocide Prosecution Network is a body established by the Council of the EU (Council Decisions 2002/494/JHA and 2003/335/JHA).

 • Commonwealth Network of Contact persons